Menu

 • Supporting your child to make sure their hearing devices are on and working properly

-• Wearing the remote microphone to make listening easier
+• Wearing the RM system to make listening easier

 • Assigning seating where your child will hear best, away from background noises like loud hallways, noisy windows, etc.